 What your school year will look like

 The one consistency through all the various reopening plans is the uncertainty.
 For the first time, college students en masse are unsure if they’ll remain on campus for the entire semester, what the format of their classes will look like, and what the current standards from their school are.
-Piled on top with ordinary concerns like coursework, part-time jobs, health, and relationships, it can quickly get overwhelming.
+Piled on top of ordinary concerns like coursework, part-time jobs, health, and relationships, it can quickly get overwhelming.
 Here are a few tips that both high school and college students can use to adapt to whatever new learning format they’re facing this fall.

 All-online classes

 One of the biggest difficulties of online classes is the lack of interaction that we’re accustomed to with in-person classes.
 Additionally, time management has become more valuable, and yet more challenging, than ever before.
 It can be hard to stay focused when you’re glued to a computer screen sitting through Zoom class after Zoom class.
 One of the best things you can do is create a schedule for when you’ll work, on each class.
-Don’t forget to add in time for the things you would normally do outside of school: eating, sleeping, exercising, and spending time with friends (in a safe, socially distant way).
+Don’t forget to add time for the things you would normally do outside of school: eating, sleeping, exercising, and spending time with friends (in a safe, socially distant way).

 It can also be difficult to tune out your roommates or family members, especially when this isn’t the setup you’re accustomed to.
-It’s worth it to find a quiet nook where you can study and to set up do-not-disturb periods during the day, especially if you don’t feel like you get more than 15 uninterrupted minutes to yourself.
+It’s worth it to find a quiet nook where you can study and set up do-not-disturb periods during the day, especially if you don’t feel like you get more than 15 uninterrupted minutes to yourself.
 Don’t be afraid to set boundaries!
 Additionally, at least once every 20 minutes of screen time, look away from your screen for roughly 20 seconds to give your eyes a rest.
 It’s also important to be in a well-lit area and not only rely on the blue light coming from your computer.
 Trust me, your eyes will thank you.

 Related: Video: Adjusting to Online Learning